Actively Recruiting

 - Patients who require general anesthesia

-- Emergency cesarean delivery during labor
+- Emergency cesarean delivery in labor

 - Patients with previous uterine surgery involving myometrial dissection or more than one previous cesarean delivery